arangodb/docs/3.10/data-modeling-documents-computed-values.md

     {% endarangoshexample %}
     {% include arangoshexample.html id=examplevar script=script result=result %}

-Compute an attribute from an array of objects, filtering the list and calculating new values:
+Compute an attribute from two arrays, filtering one of the lists, and calculating new values to implement a case-insensitive search using a persistent array index:

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline computedValuesSubattribute